All Episodes

 alex jones

-Okay, so, I've gone over some of that for you.
+Okay, so I've gone over some of that for you.

-That I've used, that I believe in, that have done wonders in my life.
+And obviously, I promote and sell vitamins and minerals that I've used, that I believe in, that have done wonders in my life.

-It's blown people away.
+It's blown away.

 Of course it is.